Common Name: Golden Weather Glass

 Moist positions in grassland and heath[

-Species in this genus generally require a light, freely draining soil in full sun or light shade[
+Species in this genus generally require a light, freely draining soil and a position in full sun or light shade[

-Dislikes root disturbance, plants should be placed in their permanent positions as soon as possible and left ndisturbed for as long as possible[
+Hypoxis species greatly resent root disturbance, plants should be placed in their permanent positions as soon as possible and left ndisturbed for as long as possible[

 Tuber - raw or cooked[